Our only prenup agreement was to never yell at each other. We’d both been products of broken homes, so we’d decided to always use our inside-voices.

 “What?”
 I burst into tears.

-Maybe it had been a mistake when we had decided to leave out the “For better, for worse” part of the marriage vows.
+Maybe it had been a mistake when we decided to include the “For better, for worse” part of the marriage vows.
 This was the fucking worst.

-GLUPPY MEANS FOOLISH, AND DOSVEDANYA MEANS GOODBYE.
+GLUPPY MEANS FOOLISH, AND DOSVEDANYA IS GOODBYE.
 IN RUSSIAN

 “Do you have to learn Russian for work now, Honey?”

-He had an accent now, a Russian accent, his English was totally broken.
+NO. I RUSSIAN.
+He had an accent now, a Russian accent; his English, like my life, was totally broken.

-TIM NAME OF HUMAN SUBJECT, he said, his accent even more Russian, his voice robotic.
+TIM IS HUMAN SUBJECT, his accent was more Russian now, his tone robotic.

-I lunged forward to shake some sense into him, but the impact of his cold, rigid chest sent me crashing into the pots behind me, the same pots he’d refused to make the Christmas eggs in.
-It was as if he’d become the Tinman.
+I lunged forward to shake sense into him, but the impact of his rigid chest sent me crashing back into the cupboard.

-“Now you’ve been working out,” I said, breathless, “But not that much!”
-I tried to reach myself up from the floor as Tim stared past me, motionless.
+“Now … you’ve been … working out,” I gasped for air , “… but not that much!”
+I tried to reach myself up from the floor.
+Tim’s eyes were dead.

 “Tim …”